ArthurClemens/cyano/README.md

 `getDom` accepts a function that receives the DOM reference.

 DOM reference are commonly stored in a `useRef` object.
-Note that updating `useRef` will not cause a re-render.
+Note that setting or updating `useRef` will not cause a re-render.

 ```javascript
 const SharedComponent = ({ useRef, h, a, getDom }) => {